sourcegraph/scip/docs/scip.md

 Additional notes on **enclosing_range**:

-(optional) Using the same encoding as the sibling `range` field, source position of the nearest non-trivial enclosing AST node.
+(optional) Using the same encoding as the sibling `range` field, half-open source range of the nearest non-trivial enclosing AST node.
 This range must enclose the `range` field.
 Example applications that make use of the enclosing_range field: